capeprivacy/functions/README.md

 python np-stats/run.py
 ```

-### secure-search
+### Secure Search
 Simulates a cybersecurity search function, where the IP addresses you are interested in need to remain private but the data/logs you are searching might be public.
 You can learn more about this function by checking the folder [secure-search](./secure_search/).

 ```
 cape run capedocs/secure-search  -f secure_search/input.search.data
 ```

-### leader-election
+### Leader Election
-Demos how secure trusted execution environment like Cape can be leveraged in consensus in order to guarantee fairness.
+Demos how a secure trusted execution environment like Cape can be leveraged in consensus in order to guarantee fairness.
 Details on how to run this example can be found
 [here](./leader-election).

-### hide-and-seek
+### Hide-and-seek
-To learn more about the confidential hide and seek example, you can check the folder [hide_and_seek](./hide_and_seek).
+To learn more about the confidential hide-and-seek example, you can check the folder [hide_and_seek](./hide_and_seek).

-### mortgage
+### Mortgage
 This application is a mortgage calculator that computes if an applicant is eligible for a mortgage.
-To learn how to deploy this application, you an checkout the folder (mortgage)[./mortgage].
+To learn how to deploy this application, you can check out the folder (mortgage)[./mortgage].
 To call this function, you can run:
 ```
 cape run capedocs/mortgage -f mortgage/input.mortgage.json
 ```